 2.3.
 Competitor Research and Analysis

-Run quick research on your competitors to understand their backlink profiles and what websites are linking back to them.
+Run quick research on your competitors to understand their backlink profiles and what websites link to them.
 This will help you understand which authority websites are in your industry that you may not know.

 2.4.
 Internet ads

-Aside from SEO, there’s another kind of marketing known as search engine marketing.
+Aside from the main types of search engine optimization, there’s another kind of SEO marketing known as search engine marketing.
 Although search engine marketing—also often called SEO marketing—will not get you organic traffic, it will help you put your page content on Google’s first page.

 Internet ads can also refer to Facebook and Instagram ads that help you target your customers more effectively.